-Existing zoning regulations do not provide requirements or incentives for affordable rental housing production.
-The rights of residents to build accessory housing units is limited by lack of promotion, lack of zoning regulations that permit higher density housing, and lack of financial support.
+The rights of residents to build accessory housing units is limited by lack of promotion, lack of zoning regulations that permit high-density housing, and lack of financial support.
 Increased housing production is further curtailed by the Village not owning properties that are suitable for housing development.
+The Village has not yet adopted tax exemptions that could make it easier for affordable housing developers to acquire properties and construct affordable rental apartments.